 Sheryl has also represented seven Governors of Kentucky, of both political parties, in significant constitutional litigation involving the separation of governmental powers and campaign finance.

 He has served on the firm’s Executive Committee, and as Chair of the litigation department and appellate practice group.
-Prior to joining Frost Brown Todd LLC in 1994, he was Executive Vice President and General Counsel of ICH Corporation, an insurance holding company.
+Prior to joining Frost Brown Todd in 1994, he was Executive Vice President and General Counsel of ICH Corporation, an insurance holding company.

 Sheryl is a Past President of both the Kentucky and Louisville Bar Associations.
 He served as Editor-in-Chief of the Kentucky Law Journal (1970-71) and law clerk to Honorable M. C. Matthes, Chief Judge, United States Court of Appeals for the Eighth Circuit (1971-73).